Accessing Public Art Funding in New York City’s Neighborhoods

 Summary

-If you are located in New York City and working in the area of Other, this funding opportunity may be a good fit.
+If you are located in New York City and working in the area of Faith Based, this funding opportunity may be a good fit.
 For more relevant grant options that support your work and priorities, visit The Grant Portal and use the Search Grant tool to find opportunities.

 Grant Overview